 This post contains affiliate links.
 If you click and buy, I may make a commission, at no cost to you.
 See my disclosure policy for more information.

-All you over-worked, sleep-deprived moms out there could use an extra hand (or five) to help make the infant and toddler years a little bit easier.
-However, I can not discount that parenting is still hard and there will come a time your toddler will not listen.
+All overworked, sleep-deprived moms out there could use an extra hand (or five) to help make the infant and toddler years a little easier.
+However, I can not discount that parenting is still hard, and there will come a time your toddler will not listen.
 That’s why I’ve taken the time to think of all the best hacks for infants and toddlers that have worked.
-No matter what I’ve got you covered to save your time and sanity.
+No matter what, I’ve covered you to save time and sanity.

 The Best Hacks for Infants:

 - When changing your baby’s , place the new one underneath the dirty one.

 - Always double up on sheets when you have an infant or toddler.
 If an accident should occur, it will be easier to take care of it in the middle of the night.
 For example, place a mattress protector, sheet, mattress protector, and then another sheet.
 So if an accident occurs, just remove one layer of the sheet and mattress protector, then you all will be able to go back to sleep in less time.